Kaszanas/SC2DatasetPreparator/src/json_merger/README.md

 # File Renamer

+Utility script that is merging two JSON files.

 # CLI Usage

 Please keep in mind that the  ```src/json_merger.py``` contains default flag values and can be customized with the following command line flags: